bloxstreet/support/guides/training-guide.md

 ## Training Conclusion
 {: .text-red-300 }
-Once the training has ended, there should be no LRs left in the server, and very few MRs or HRs.
-All Trainers **should’ve left the server** after they’ve finished training.
+Once the training has ended, there should be no LRs left in the server and very few MRs or HRs.
+All trainers **should’ve left the server** after they’ve finished training.
 If there are people left, encourage them to leave to go to the store. **Absolutely nothing else should be happening after training sessions.
 Do not sit around giving feedback as it is unnecessary.
-Have an SHR do :place all if there are a lot of people still in the server, or just shutdown.**
+Have an SHR do :place all if there are a lot of people still in the server or just shutdown.**

 Leave the game when finished training or once you have been ranked.
 Do not do anything else.